What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Fill in holes around sinks and shower drains if they’re close enough to prevent the release of pressure as you plunge.
+- Make holes in the sinks or shower drains if they’re close enough to stop the air from escaping when you plunge.

-Step 5 Utilize an iron coat hanger made of wire or a plumbing snake.
+Step 5 Utilize a coat hanger that is wire or a plumbing snake.

-If both plunging and baking soda and vinegar have not worked and you are in need of a solution, it’s the time to employ a wire coat hanger, or plumbing snake.
-You can straighten out the coat hanger’s wire until have a thick, thin wire that has an angled hook at one end.
-You can also use the plumbing snake which was made specifically to clear drain obstructions.
-Install the snake in your toilet drain hole and then twist and turn, push to the point where you can feel a resistance. that’s where the blockage usually is.
-Gently try to break up any blockages using back-and-forth motion without damaging the pipeline.
+If both plunging and baking soda/vinegar methods have failed to clear the clog, then it’s time to use the wire coat hanger or plumbing snake.
+The coat hanger should be straightened’s cable until you have a thin, long wire with a hook bent on one side or the plumbing snake which is specially designed to clear drain obstructions.
+Install the snake in the drain hole on your toilet, and then twist around, twist, push to the point where you can feel resistance. this is where the blockage typically is.
+Be gentle and try to break the blockages by using a back and forth motion without causing damages in your drainpipe.

 Note:

-Step 6: Restart the water supply and verify the results.
+Step 6: Restart the water supply and check the result.

-Once you’ve removed any blockages, it is crucial to turn off the valve for water flow that is behind your toilet bowl once more.
-After that, flush it a few times to make sure the water is flowing freely!
+Once you’ve cleared up any blockages, it is vital to turn on the supply of water on the toilet bowl.
+Then flush it several times to make sure that everything is running smoothly!

 Tools | Description |